Fusionmedstaff

 Levels of care

 The ICU is where patients go who have had major surgeries, traumatic injuries, or are experiencing organ failure.
-Common conditions treated in the ICU include heart attacks, strokes, pneumonia, surgical complications, burns, and other kinds of trauma.
+Common conditions treated in the ICU include heart attacks, acute respiratory distress syndrome, strokes, pneumonia, surgical complications, burns, and other kinds of trauma patients.

 Then there’s the PCU.
 Think of the progressive care unit as a step down from the ICU (hence why it’s sometimes called a step-down unit 😉).
-Patients in the PCU have graduated from intensive care after recovering from severe illness or surgery but still require frequent care and monitoring.
+Patients in the PCU need a higher level of care than med-surg but not quite to the level of the ICU.

 Nurse-to-patient ratios